nagaozen/asp-xtreme-evolution/lib/axe/docs/INSTALL.md

    Filter name: IIRF
    [Browse...] to /lib/axe/bin/IsapiRewrite4.dll

-6. Yet in the site properties, go to the Custom Errors tab and look for 500;100 Default "Internal Server Error - ASP Error".
-Click [Edit...]
-   Message type: URL
-   URL: /app/views/error.asp

-7. Go to your Web Service Extensions and Add the binaries that comes with the package.
+6. Go to your Web Service Extensions and Add the binaries that comes with the package.
 They are located at /lib/axe/bin and their names are:
     * CB Image Resizer (Imager.dll)
     * CB Zip (CBZIP.exe)
     * Ionics ISAPI Rewriting Filter (IsapiRewrite4.dll)